aschmolck/mlabwrap/README.txt

 python 2.2, with minor coaxing) and either numpy_ (recommended) or Numeric (obsolete) installed and Matlab 6, 6.5 or 7 under unix(tm), OS X (tm) and windows (see `OS X`) on 32- or 64-bit machines.

+The windows install will for some reason complain that it can't delete a tempory file, but this message is harmless (just delete the file by hand, if necessary).

 Documentation
 -------------